kellyannmcnamara01/bolier-wp/README.md

 Part of Context's accessibility standards is to insure we have a working *Skip to Main Content* btn for e-readers.
 Within the header this button is included.
 It currently is set up to skip the top-bar and go to the html element with the id of `main-content`.
 It is citical that this is working on every template.

 ### Accessible Cards
+Accessible card (or block links) have been placed in the `partials/posts/content-excerpt.php` file as well as in the `assets/src/scripts/scripts.js` file.
+Accessible cards also have it's own scss file withing `assets/src/styles/partials/__accessible-cards.scss`.
+This scss file is **not for styling individual** card types.
+Individual card types should live in files such as `__post-card.scss`.
+To make a card accessible there are two html elements that are required:
+1. The card container
+2. A single link within the container

+The card container should have:
+- an id; example: `id="post-<?php the_ID(); ?>"`
+- the classes `accessible-card js--accessible-card`

+The single link within the container should have:
+- the attr `accessible-card-link` set to match the card container's id; example `accessible-card-link="post-<?php the_ID(); ?>"`
+- the classes `accessible-card__link js--accessible-card__link`

+You do not need to add additional aria tags or other attrs to the card container or the card.
+Again, it's **important** not to use the accessible card classes as style elements, but rather only when an element should be a block link.

 ## Ensuring IE Styling